kyma-incubator/compass/docs/architecture/labeling.md

 **Label**

 Label is a tag in a form of `key:value`, which can be assigned to an Application or Runtime.
 Label references **LabelDefinition** which defines the shape for value.
 It holds actual label key and value.
-A single Label can be assigned to Runtime or Application.
+A single Label can be assigned to single object: Runtime or Application.

 Label is tenant specific.
 You cannot change the label key, once you created the label.